vvvv/VL.CEF/README.md

     nuget install VL.CEF.Skia

 ## Troubleshooting
+### No output at all
-If you don't see any output, this is probably because your PC has multiple GPUs.
+This is probably because your PC has multiple GPUs.
 In this case you'll need to manually tell the chromium process to run on the same GPU that vvvv is running on:

 - vvvv: Quad menu -> Manage NuGets -> Show Installed
 - Navigate to VL.CEF.x.y.z\renderer and Shift+Rightclick "VL.CEF.Renderer.exe" -> Copy as Path
 - Windows Graphics Settings: System -> Display -> Graphics  (as explained here: [assigning GPU preference to a program](https://www.ghacks.net/2021/10/29/how-to-assign-graphics-performance-preferences-to-windows-11-programs/))
 - Add an app -> Browser: Here you paste the path you copied to the clipboard earlier
 - Locate the added entry and under options choose the same as vvvv.exe has assigned.
 Most likely "High Performance"

+### Videos not playing
+This is probably because by default CEF is not including proprietary audio and video codecs!
+For details, see [here](https://support.google.com/webdesigner/answer/10043691?hl=en).
+If you have licensing for those codecs sorted and need help compiling a build including proprietary codecs, don't hesitate to get in touch via [devvvvs@vvvv.org](mailto:devvvvs@vvvv.org).